ditabase/dit-cli/docs/whats-the-point.md

 The perfectness of a set of data can be expressed by taking two random pieces of data, (database queries, records, documents, emails, anything) and checking them for congruency.
 Add another random piece of data and check against all the previous.
 Divide the number of congruent connections by the total connections and repeat until it converges.
 Thats your perfection percentage.

 If we checked the perfection of a single company, let's say FedEx, their perfection might be around 40%, since they have at least 1 very large validated database.
 All the stuff from there would be congruent, and probably nothing else would be.
+Data in just the USA would probably be more perfect than say, India.

 But what about global perfect data?
 Yes, all the data in the world, all of it one one giant pile, pull out two pieces and try to compare them.
 I would guess the perfection is less than 1%.

-And why is this?
+The stated goal of DitaBase is to get global data perfection above by 70% by 2030.

+// This document is incomplete, more to follow.